ydataai/ydata-profiling/docsrc/source/pages/use_cases/big_data.rst

 Profiling large datasets
 ========================

-By default, ``pandas-profiling`` comprehensively summarizes the input dataset in a way that gives the most insights for data analysis.
+By default, ``ydata-profiling`` comprehensively summarizes the input dataset in a way that gives the most insights for data analysis.
 For small datasets, these computations can be performed in *quasi* real-time.
 For larger datasets, deciding upfront which calculations to make might be required.
 Whether a computation scales to a large datasets not only depends on the exact size of the detaset, but also on its complexity and on whether fast computations are available.
-If the computation time of the profiling becomes a bottleneck, ``pandas-profiling`` offers several alternatives to overcome it.
+If the computation time of the profiling becomes a bottleneck, ``ydata-profiling`` offers several alternatives to overcome it.

 Minimal mode
 ------------

-``pandas-profiling`` includes a minimal configuration file where the most expensive computations are turned off by default.
+``ydata-profiling`` includes a minimal configuration file where the most expensive computations are turned off by default.
 This is the recommended starting point for larger datasets.

 .. code-block:: python